comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 * **Interface to connect the trading partners**: The two parties have to find each other and start the `Swap Execution Daemon` with the correct parameters.
 The interface can be realised in multiple different ways, from single-maker, P2P trading platform to P2P marketplace.

 For Bitcoin the current setup relies on a synced bitcoind node and bitcoind's wallet.
 For Monero the current setup relies on a synced monerod node and monero's wallet RPC.
 For funding Monero an existing wallet is unlocked and used for the swap.
+For funding Bitcoin an existing wallet is unlocked and used for the swap.
+The swap execution daemon has control over the wallets during the swap execution to allow automated broadcasting of the transactions.

-The current setup reliese on generating a *new* Monero wallet for `redeeming` or `refunding`.
+The current setup relies on generating a *new* Monero wallet for `redeeming` or `refunding`.
+One trivial solution would be to add an additional transaction in the end, that transfers the Monero to the user's wallet.
+More optimized solutions are possible as well, but require more research.
-This is not optimal for the user experience, as it means that a user cannot redeem or refund to an existing Monero wallet in the current setup.
-We decided **not** to model this restriction of the current setup in the prototypes, but to model the prototypes using an existin Monero wallet.
+Since there are solutions to overcome the need of a second wallet we decided **not** to mock this part of the current setup in the UI prototypes.
-We believe that it should be possible to use an existing wallet with investing more implementation time into the setup and protocol.

 ### Current Protocol